Quality Panels: Questions and Answers

 Q. How is the trainers view considered in the process?

 A. The trainers will have the opportunity to give feedback on the draft Quality Panel report.
-The report will become final once the TPD (Chair) is content that due consideration has been given to their views.

 Q. I am currently looking at individual posts, rather than groups of posts and am concerned about trainees not being honest and getting a lot of ‘good’ results.
 How can I overcome this?